 For full waitlist statistics and data:

-View Ontario Autism Waitlist Data →Commitment to Accuracy: Our data is independently verified against official government reports (FAO, MCCSS), peer-reviewed scientific literature, and accessible public records.
-Last updated: February 1, 2026.
+View Ontario Autism Waitlist Data →Commitment to Accuracy: Our data is verified against official government reports (FAO, MCCSS), peer-reviewed scientific literature, and accessible public records.
+Last updated: March 24, 2026.